Prigunoff/TodoServiceRestApi/README.md

 # TodoServiceRestApi
 ToDo Web App to set todo's lists and tasks for users.
 Users can be registered and has their own roles.
 Build with Spring Security, Jwt Token and DB.
+Builed with Rest and also simple controllers to contact with browser.

 To run:
 1.Open the project in IntelliJIDEA Ultimate Edition.